hazthompson/to-do-list-angular/README.md

 # ToDoList

-This project is a simple do list built in Angular
+This project is a simple do list built in Angular.
+This is built for learning purposes and uses Angular routing